serbargithub/StackOfVoid/README.md

 > StackResults_t StackOfVoid__Reset (StackOfVoid_t* stack)

-Is used every time when you need erase created stack.
+Is used every time, when you need erase the stack.
 **Return result:** enum with **STACK_RESULT__OK** or an error.

 ---